Once Upon a River (film)

 Once Upon a River is a 2020 American drama film written, directed and produced by Haroula Rose.
 It stars Kenadi DelaCerna, John Ashton, Tatanka Means, Lindsay Pulsipher, Sam Straley, and Kenn E. Head.
 It is based on the best-selling novel by Bonnie Jo Campbell.

 The film had its world premiere at the Bentonville Film Festival on May 10, 2019 and went on to play at many other film festivals such as Nashville Film Festival, Sarasota Film Festival, Bend Film Festival, and internationally at Thessaloniki and Evolution Mallorca.

 Premise

-Once Upon a River is the story of Margo Crane's odyssey on the mythical Stark River in 1970's Michigan.
+Once Upon a River is the story of Margo Crane's odyssey on the mythical Stark River in 1970s Michigan.
 After tragedy befalls her, Margo comes across many friends and foes as she seeks out her estranged mother, only to find her own way of life instead.
-Often compared to Mark Twain’s Huck Finn, or harkening to Annie Oakley, Once Upon a River is, the words of Jane Smiley for The New York Times, “an excellent American parable about the consequences of our favorite ideal, freedom.”
+Often compared to Mark Twain’s Huck Finn, or harkening to Annie Oakley, Once Upon a River is, in the words of Jane Smiley for The New York Times, “an excellent American parable about the consequences of our favorite ideal, freedom.”